Sudospective/lunar-template/README.md

 ## Known Issues
 - Extra players are not supported for SM5 (halted for OutFox)
+- AFTs are not perfectly portable (needs significant effort to fix)
 - Shaders are not supported entirely (unfinished implementation)

 ---